Kiwi political parties slam US abortion rights decision - except National

 Before the law change two doctors were required to approve an abortion, and this could only happen if there was a "serious danger" to the woman's health.

-However, an ambiguous Facebook post by National's Tamaki MP Simon O'Connor concerned some social media users this morning, who took the post to mean he supported the US Supreme Court's decision.
+An ambiguous Facebook post by National's Tamaki MP Simon O'Connor concerned some social media users this morning, who took the post to mean he supported the US Supreme Court's decision.

 "Today is a good day," O'Connor wrote in a post on a background of floating love hearts.